-Kitchen and bath dealers and designers crave consumer insights and trend information to help them better anticipate consumer needs.
+Kitchen designers crave homeowners' opinions and industry trend information to help them anticipate consumer needs.
 We examined what’s trending in kitchen design in a recent blog post, but there’s more rooms in a home than just the kitchen.
 After the kitchen and bath and walk-in closet/dressing room, consumers are looking for ways to organize their lives.
 Let’s look at the “mud room.”

 Mud rooms are experiencing a surge in popularity.
 Home remodelers ask for them and allocate space to them; new homes are building them in.

 Remember when the mud room was just that – a mud room?
 A place for muddy boots, kids’ backpacks and dirty towels to wipe dog paws?
 That’s in the past.
 Welcome to the new “mud room.”

 With all the “stuff” people have now, today’s mud room has evolved into a place to organize all that “stuff.”
 The mud room is typically the first space you enter when you walk through the door, usually from the garage, where keys and bags are dropped and jackets taken off.